Update: ‘A Nissan Maxima EV sounds about right!’ section updated.

 Early indications show that the Canton team is delivering great quality and satisfaction for our customers.
 Because of your ability to deliver great vehicles like Frontier, Titan, Altima, we can make today’s investment to transform Canton to build BEVs.
 Nissan has long been a pioneer in mass-market EVs with the all-electric Leaf.
 Now more than a decade since its launch, we have reached more than 500,000 global Leaf sales and more than 5 billion miles driven in Nissan electric vehicles worldwide.Jeremie Papin, Chairperson, Nissan Americas, during the Nissan webcast on February 17, 2022

 In the United States

 The brand has invested USD 13.5 billion for its manufacturing operations in the United States.
 The new EV investment of USD 500 million will preserve and upskill 2,000 jobs in Canton, with EV production commencing in 2025.
 By the end of this decade, Nissan expects 40% of its U.S. vehicle sales to be all-electric.
 The Nissan Maxima EV successor with a long range, affordable price, and high practicality could become a strong contributor to sales.

-Featured Image – Youtube/Nissan
+Featured Image – YouTube/Nissan